 Step 6

-Smoke: Return the wrapped ribs to the grill and smoke for 2 more hours.
-The internal temperature should be around 200°F.
+Continue Smoking: Return wrapped ribs to the grill for 2 more hours until internal temperature reaches about 200°F.

 Step 7